 We serve visually impaired and blind children in Nebraska between the ages of five and 18.
-In order to aid in these efforts, we maintain a database of those children, assembled with input of parents, guardians and educators.
+Children can qualify for our services and programs only if they are receiving services as a blind or visually impaired student from their local Nebraska school district or educational service unit.
+In order to provide our services, we maintain a database of blind and visually impaired Nebraska students, which has been assembled with the input of parents, guardians and educators.
 If you would like to suggest a name for addition to our database, please contact us.

 We receive the bulk of our funding from grants from other charitable organizations and donations from businesses and individuals.
 The Foundation is a tax-exempt organization under federal and state income tax laws, and all contributions to the Foundation are fully tax-deductible.
 You can donate to the Foundation by completing a donation form and mailing it, together with a check, to the address on the form, or by making a donation through the link on this website.